eliott-tempez/M2_SA-conf_optimisation/README.md

 - Distinguishing unmodelled residues from absent residues bescause of DNA deletions in the graphs
 - Taking uncertain coordinates into account via the RSRZ and adding it to the main graphs
 - Taking the B-factor into account and adding it to the *neq* graph
-- Classifying the proteins according to their encoding
+- Clustering the proteins according to their structural letters sequence

 ### References